Farouk-chtioui/Farouk-chtioui/README.md

 **Jul 2025 – Present**

-I work across the DunDill ecosystem with a strong focus on backend systems, dashboard features, and mobile-linked product workflows.
+I work across the DunDill ecosystem with a strong focus on backend systems, Laravel dashboard features, and mobile-linked product workflows.

 **Backend work:**